START-Hack/GOOGLE_STARTHACK23/README.md

 Potential climate impact:
 -	Can this solution achieve Incremental improvements for many people/businesses or
--	major improvements for few people/businesses?
+-	Major improvements for few people/businesses?
 Creativity & innovation of solution:
 -	How original are these ideas?

 Technical sophistication & feasibility:
--	Is this solution backed properly by di erent data sources or does it only use hardcoded demo data?
+-	Is this solution backed properly by different data sources or does it only use hardcoded demo data?
 -	How generalized is this technical solution?
-Does it only work in ce ain demo cases?
+Does it only work in certain demo cases?
 -	Are there fundamental issues preventing a real implementation?
 -	We fully understand the time constraints of the Hackathon.
 Prototypical code and lack of automated tests is acceptable.